How does this company make money?

 Who depends on this company?

-Clinical laboratories running NIPT (non-invasive prenatal testing) programs would lose prenatal screening capacity if sequencing reagents became unavailable.
-Pharmaceutical companies conducting genomic clinical trials would face protocol delays if whole-genome sequencing platforms went offline.
-Population genomics consortiums such as UK Biobank would lose the ability to process large-scale cohort studies without compatible sequencing chemistry.
+Clinical laboratories running NIPT programs — prenatal tests that screen for chromosomal conditions — would lose their screening capacity if sequencing reagents became unavailable.
+Pharmaceutical companies conducting genomic clinical trials would face delays to their research protocols if the sequencing platforms went offline.
+Population genomics projects like UK Biobank, which sequences hundreds of thousands of people's genomes to study disease, would lose the ability to process new samples without compatible sequencing chemistry.

 How does this company scale?